Japanese Camellia

 Japanese camellias were introduced to America in the late 1700s, and since then these beautiful flowering evergreen shrubs for shade have found a welcoming home in the southern regions of the United States.
 This low maintenance shrub with thrives in the milder climates of zones 7, 8, and 9.
 The keen admiration for the camellia is evident in the establishment of dedicated societies and festivals centered around these captivating plants, with enthusiasts from all over the world coming together to exchange information and organize events, seminars, and exhibitions.

 Japanese camellias like moist, well-draining and acidic soil.
 They are sensitive to high pH soils (alkaline), which will turn their leaves yellow.
-Partial shade is best for these evergreen shrubs, and they like to be kept out of the hot afternoon sun.
+Part shade is best for these evergreen shrubs, and they like to be kept out of the hot afternoon sun.
 Site them in an area where they receive protection from drying winds, and amend the soil heavily with organic matter such as compost or shredded leaves.
 Depending on the cultivar, Japanese camellias grow 6-14 feet high and 5-7 feet wide.
 There are thousands of different cultivars to choose from, with different flower colors, flower forms, and sizes.
 Camellias are considered to be a deer-resistant plant - deer do not like the taste of camellias but may occasionally browse them, especially tender young plants (sigh…no plant is completely deer resistant).
 Protect young plants with chicken wire or fencing for the first years of growth, until they gain enough size and sturdiness to withstand some nibbling.

 Camellias have the potential to be long-lived plants, however they can suffer from a number of different fungal diseases and scale insects.
 Disease and insect pests can be prevented by giving Japanese camellias a partially shaded site, protection from cold winds, and well-draining, acidic soil.